-Beer battered fried shrimp sandwiches have soft buns slathered with a creamy mayonnaise-based sauce.
+Beer-battered fried shrimp sandwiches have soft buns slathered with a creamy mayonnaise-based sauce.
 Add a generous helping of crispy fried shrimp, then top with lettuce, tomatoes, and sliced dill pickles.

 If you follow my blog, you know that I am a HUGE sandwich connoisseur.
 I love making them, eating them, finding the right toppings and sauce to go on them, and the best beer to eat them with.
+Some of my favorites are the deli counter turkey sandwich or this BLT sandwich.

 So let’s see what we can do with some shrimp dipped in beer batter, soft bakery buns, slightly spicy and creamy mayonnaise, and toppings, shall we?